michaelchampion/DirectorFreeW3C/W3CandOSS.md

-# Position Paper on W3C standards and Open Source implementations
+# W3C standards and Open Source implementations

+@michaelchampion's personal thoughts ...

+Disclaimer: I'm not sure about OSS projects generally not having strong patent policies, will investigate (or accept PRs correcting any mis-statements)

 ## The Interoperability challenge ....
 For much of its history, W3C has  focused on making browsers more interoperable.
 Users and  developers struggled with the expensive problem of building appealing and functional sites that worked on the range of browsers their customers used.
 Browsers were built with a mix of proprietary and open-source code, and  the companies built them had business incentives to keep at least some implementation code private.